gitpython-developers/GitPython/README.md

     tox

-For more fine-grained control, you can use `nose`.
+For more fine-grained control, you can use `unittest`.

 ### Contributions